 Instance Class Each instance type contains a group of configurations, such as the memory capacity, maximum number of concurrent connections, and maximum internal bandwidth.
 For more information, see Overview.Note The database metadata is generated after you create an ApsaraDB for Redis instance.
 The size of the metadata on each shard of cluster instances is 30 MB to 50 MB.
 The total size of the metadata for a cluster equals the sum of the size of metadata on each shard of the cluster.
 Password Setting

 - Later: Set the password after the instance is created.
-For more information, see Change the password.
+For more information, see Change or reset the password.